sunen-chakraborty/Deepfake-Detection-via-Multi-Domian-CNNs/README.md

 ## Dataset Preparation

 ### Step 1: Convert Videos into Frames
-You need to extract frames from videos using the face_extraction script and generate the features usig the preprocessing script.
+You need to extract frames from videos using the face_extraction script and generate the features using the preprocessing script.

 ### Step 2: Dataset Structure